At Beam, the teaching staff consider :

 • The same visual representations and mnemonics are used by all teachers.

-• Each class has an engaging phonics area, where displays are referred to, and this is where lessons are taught from.
+• Each class has an engaging phonics area, where wall friezes and Grow the Code charts are referred to, and this is where lessons are taught from.

 • Teachers ensure that all children make progress through quality first teaching or, if needed, targeted intervention.